-Every approach to meditating will be cumbersome on some level.
-I have tried to give you a series of tools that can easily be adapted to your own style.
+Every approach to meditating involves intention.
+We offer you a series of tools that can easily be adapted to your own style.

 Use these pages as keys to help you unlock your own journey in God's revelation of Himself.